Uturuncu: Recent unrest and threats

 Interferometric synthetic-aperture radar imaging has discovered that a region of about 1000 km2 around Uturuncu is uplifting.
 The uplift may have begun around 1965 but was first detected in 1992.
 Between 1992 and 2006, the uplift amounted to 1–2 cm/year in an area 70 km wide, with seasonal variations.
 There are longer-term changes in the uplift rate, such as a temporary acceleration after a 1998 earthquake, a gradual slowdown either continuing after 2017 or followed by an acceleration to about 9 mm/year in the few years before 2017, or constant deformation between 2010 and 2018.
-As of 2023, uplift was still underway.
+As of 2023, uplift was still underway although activity might have declined over time.
 The overall volume change between 1992 and 2006 was about 1 m3/s, with a total volume change of about 0.4 km3; such rates are typical for intrusions in the Altiplano–Puna volcanic complex and historical lava dome eruptions and might reflect a short-term rate.

 The deformation is centered on an area 5 km west of the summit and is most likely of magmatic origin given the lack of a large hydrothermal system at the volcano and the depth of the deformation.
 The form of the deforming structure is not well known but it lies presumably at a depth of 15–20 km below sea level.

 The uplifting area is surrounded by a ring-shaped area of subsidence (sinking), which is occurring at a rate of 2 mm/year; the total width of deforming terrain is about 170 km although it is not clearly visible in all InSAR data.
 This joint uplift-subsidence has been called a "sombrero pattern" and the subsidence may reflect either a sideward or an upward migration of magma.
 A second, shallow subsidence area has been found south of Uturuncu, which may relate to changes in a hydrothermal system when brines drained out underground.
 This area may have begun subsiding in 2014.
 Deformation stopped in 2017.